 What Is The Screen Resolution?

-Screen resolution is the number of pixels displayed on your device’s screen.
-Pixels are tiny dots that make the images you see on your screen, and the more pixels packed into each inch of the screen, the higher resolution will be.
-The screen resolution is two numbers, 1920×1080 or 2560×1440.
+Oh boy, let’s talk about the screen resolution, baby!
+So, screen resolution is about the number of pixels you can see on your device’s screen.
+Pixels are like tiny little dots that work together to create all the images you see on your screen.
+And guess what?
+The more pixels you have, the higher the resolution will be!

-3 Ways to Find Screen Resolution on Any Android
+3 Ways to Check Screen Resolution on Any Android

 If I have to show one method that applies tall the android devices, then the below given: